- Ph.D., Yale University, 2006

 Associate Chair, Spanish and Portuguese

-I am a scholar of Lusophone studies with special interests in nineteenth-century literature, film, and women writers.
+I am a scholar of Lusophone literary and cultural studies with special interests in nineteenth-century literature, film, and women writers.
 My first book studied the function and representation of the interior space in three realist novels.
-I am currently working on a manuscript that studies women authors in nineteenth-century Portugal.
+I am currently working on a manuscript that studies female authorship in nineteenth-century Portugal.
 I am also interested in film and have published articles on film and literature, political memory and cinema, and Iberian women filmmakers.
-My research has focused on nineteenth-century writers including Machado de Assis, Eça de Queirós, Júlio Dinis; on Portugal’s cultural history including the Lisbon earthquake of 1755; on modernist poetics and contemporary authors such as José Saramago; and on comparative approaches to Lusophone and Hispanic studies.
+My research has focused on nineteenth-century writers including Machado de Assis, Eça de Queirós, Júlio Dinis; on Portugal’s historical memory and culture identity; and on modernist poetics and contemporary authors such as José Saramago.